syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/filtering.md

 Data items can be filtered either with or without case sensitivity using the DataManager.
 This can be done by passing the fourth optional parameter of the **where** clause.

-The following example shows how to perform case-sensitive filter.
+The following example shows how to perform the case-sensitive filter.

-{% tabs %}

 {% highlight html %}